 Sponsors who have family members that need medical subspecialty care (i.e. pediatric cardiology, ophthalmology, etc.), medically related services, or who receive special education services are mandated to be enrolled in the Special Needs Program.
-The Special Needs Officer serves as a patient advocate for medical care concerns.
+The Special Needs Coordinator serves as an advocate for medical care concerns.
 Medical clearances for family members accompanying sponsor overseas are accomplished in this office.